LeanneCodes/4hair-salon/README.md

 ### Completed Bookings Input

 Once the NDoS has inputted the sales figures, they will be prompted to enter the completed bookings for each city, in the same order.
-This is done, so the system can calculate what the average booking value is for each city.
+This is so the system can calculate what the average booking value is for each city.

 ![image](https://user-images.githubusercontent.com/81588887/133588595-c8e7e54e-7f1f-48d1-87cf-6e2a1e623591.png)
 ![image](https://user-images.githubusercontent.com/81588887/133590208-16277512-13af-4150-a11a-7dfe0f2c38bd.png)